Undergraduate Career Expo

 - Attend the Career Expo Prep Workshop

+The brochure includes a list of employers recruiting by major and job/internship titles connected to employers’ expo registrations.
 Identify and research prospective employers.
 Nothing impresses an employer less than a student asking, “So what do you guys do?”
 Instead, be one of the few students who knows something about each of the companies.
 The more informed you are the more likely you will be positively remembered.
 Develop a list of company specific questions to ask recruiters with those companies in which you are interested.

 - Develop a 30-Second Commercial